Second or Subsequent Resident Visa

 • you were outside New Zealand when your travel conditions expired

-You won’t need to provide any evidence you held a resident visa, unless we ask you to.
+You will not need to provide any evidence you held a resident visa, unless we ask you to.

 You can apply for a second or subsequent resident visa if at the time your resident visa expired, you were eligible for either: